 Yana Skakun

-Ask any wedding photographer which month they photograph most and May will be near the top.
-It combines longer days with settled weather, a countryside at its most abundant, and that particular English energy when everyone steps outside and can't quite believe how beautiful it all looks.
-I have photographed weddings in every month of the year and May contains some of my most treasured frames.
+Ask any wedding photographer which month they photograph most and May will be near the top of the list, often competing only with June and September.
+It combines longer days with generally settled weather, a countryside at its most abundant, and that particular English energy when everyone steps outside after a long grey winter and can't quite believe how beautiful it all looks.
+I have photographed weddings in every month of the year, and May consistently produces some of my most treasured frames — the blossom, the light, the sense of relief and renewal that seems to sit over the whole day.
+If you are planning a May wedding, or still deciding on a date, here is what I think you should know about photographing this particular month, drawn from years of standing in fields, gardens, and churchyards across the East of England watching the light change.

-May sits at the sweet spot where the promise of spring is fully delivered without the heat of summer.
-Average temperatures across England range from 12–18°C — warm enough to stand outside comfortably, cool enough that no one is wilting.
-Evening receptions can spill outdoors.
-Outdoor ceremonies become viable.
-And the light, from the long golden morning well into the evening, gives a photography schedule enormous flexibility.
+May sits at a genuine sweet spot in the English calendar — the promise of spring is fully delivered without the heat and haze of high summer.
+Average temperatures across England typically range from the low to high teens Celsius, which is warm enough that guests can stand outside comfortably for a drinks reception without coats, but cool enough that nobody is wilting in a marquee by mid-afternoon.
+Evening receptions can genuinely spill outdoors.
+Outdoor ceremonies become viable in a way they simply aren't in February or November.
+And the quality of light, from the long golden mornings well into the lingering evenings, gives a wedding day photography schedule an enormous amount of flexibility that tighter winter daylight hours simply don't allow.

-By May, sunrise is around 5:30am and golden hour in the evening stretches past 8:30pm.
-This is genuinely useful for wedding photography: I can offer both a morning portrait session while the dew is still on the grass and a long amber evening session after the wedding breakfast, without asking anyone to stay up late.
+By May, sunrise in England is around 5.30am and the evening golden hour can stretch past 8.30pm by the end of the month.
+This is genuinely useful for wedding photography, not just a nice fact.
+I can offer both a short morning portrait session while the dew is still on the grass and the light is soft and low, and a long, amber evening session after the wedding breakfast, without asking anyone to stay up unreasonably late or rearrange the whole timeline around sunset.
+Couples marrying in December have perhaps six or seven usable hours of daylight to work with; couples marrying in late May have close to sixteen.

-The generous daylight means we have time for a relaxed approach.
-I'll work with you to build in a dedicated couple portrait session — ideally in the later afternoon when the light turns golden.
-With May's long evenings, this typically happens around 7–8pm when the wedding breakfast has finished and golden hour is beginning.
+The generous daylight of May means we have room for a genuinely relaxed approach to the day's timeline, rather than the compressed, slightly anxious scheduling that a winter wedding often requires.
+I'll work with you well in advance to build in a dedicated couple portrait session — ideally later in the afternoon, when the light has softened and started to turn golden.
+With May's long evenings, this typically happens somewhere around seven or eight in the evening, once the wedding breakfast has finished, speeches are done, and golden hour is properly beginning.
+Twenty unhurried minutes together at this point in the day, away from the reception noise, tends to produce some of the most natural, quietly emotional images from the whole wedding.

 Getting married in May?